Ever wish you could whip up a math dice game with the supplies you already own?

 Sounds like a tall order doesn’t it?

-Games with Rules are also important to prepare for Kindergarten.
+Math games with rules are also important to prepare for Kindergarten.

 In fact, according to the Common Core for Kindergarten, children will be asked to follow agreed-upon rules for discussions (e.g., listening to others and taking turns speaking about the topics and texts under discussion).

-Let’s get this DIY board game set up!
+Let’s get this math dice game set up!

 Tape down your white paper.